Yankees vs. Athletics Player Props Betting Odds

 Torres Stats

-- Torres has six doubles, a triple, four home runs, 18 walks and 12 RBI (29 total hits).
-He has stolen five bases.
+- Torres has 31 hits with seven doubles, a triple, five home runs and 18 walks.
+He has driven in 13 runs with five stolen bases.

-- Torres will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .227 with three doubles, a walk and two RBI.
+- Torres will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .273 with three doubles, a home run, a walk and three RBI.

 Torres Recent Games